tcwalther/virtualenv-tools/readme.md

+**Note:** the accepted package for doing this is [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/).
+This project was started before I knew virtualenvwrapper, and continued out of pure interest and fun.

 # Python Virtualenv Tools

 If you envy Rubyists for their nice management of gemsets, this collection of script might be for you.
 Virtualenvs work great when they are used for a single project.
 If you find yourself reusing virtualenvs in multiple folders, you might prefer a centralized solution.